q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 **Examples:**

-- “Need a plumber in Downers Grove.”
+- ‚ÄúNeed a plumber in Downers Grove.‚Äù
-- “Any recommendations for an electrician?”
+- ‚ÄúAny recommendations for an electrician?‚Äù
-- “Looking for someone to fix my AC.”
+- ‚ÄúLooking for someone to fix my AC.‚Äù
-- “Who does appliance repair near Naperville?”
+- ‚ÄúWho does appliance repair near Naperville?‚Äù

 **Capabilities:**